 Wildfire smoke and hurricane damage have been in the news frequently over the past few years.
 These two major natural disasters have caused hundreds of millions of dollars in damage to businesses, structures, and natural resources.

-In fact, 3.7 million homes were at risk of fire damage in 2022, and more than 30 million people were impacted by hurricanes in the same year.
+In fact, more than 3,000 homes were destroyed by wildfires in 2023, and more than $4 Billion of damage was caused by hurricanes in the same year.
 While the single events themselves are incredibly destructive in the areas they affect, both natural disasters have widespread indirect impacts across the United States.

 In our webinar entitled “Forecasting the Fury: Safeguarding Businesses from Hurricane and Wildland Fires,” our team of meteorologists, Marshall Stageberg, Commercial Technology Practice Lead at Antea Group USA, Clorece Hammitt, Head of Health & Safety Dashboarding, and Michaela Ericksen, Staff Professional, discuss the complexities and far-reaching implications of these forces, why it is crucial for proactive preparedness, and what some effective mitigation strategies could be.
 They also delve into the technological advancements that have revolutionized the forecasting of both natural disasters.